Cannabis concentrates are the new big thing in stoner circles.

-There’s one important thing you should remember about moon rocks—don’t grind them after you make them.
+There’s one important thing you should remember about moon rocks—don’t grind them.

-If you put a moon rock in a grinder, the oil will stick to the grinder, the kief will fall off and you’ll lose most of the potency.
+If you put a moon rock in a grinder, the oil will stick to the grinder, the kief will fall off and they will lose their potency.

 Instead, just break the rock gently into smaller pieces using your fingers.
 Sprinkle some in your joint and enjoy getting super high.

 Rosin (or weed wax) is cannabis resin in a solid form.